spring-projects/spring-data-cassandra/README.md

 ## Sponsoring Companies

-Spring Data Cassandra is being led and supported by the following companies and individuals:
+Spring Data for Apache Cassandra is being led and supported by the following companies and individuals:

 * [Prowave Consulting](http://www.prowaveconsulting.com) - David Webb